-Departments may obtained appropriate sharps containers by contacting (OEHS) Office of Environmental Health and Safety.
+Departments may obtained appropriate sharps containers by contacting EHS.

 Appendix C Infectious Waste Inventory Form

 Cleveland State University Office of Environmental Health and Safety

 Infectious Waste Inventory

 Instructions: Please list the material to be removed on this form.
 Fill out completely, and then notify the Office of Environmental Health and Safety at extension 3715.
 NO MATERIAL CAN BE ACCEPTED WITHOUT A COMPLETED INVENTORY FORM ATTACHED.